 - Amended bus lane traffic regulation order 2016 (PDF)

 - Bus lane traffic regulation order 2017 (PDF)

 - Bus lane traffic regulation order for Ferndale Road 2018 (PDF)

 - Bus lane traffic regulation order 2019 (PDF)

 Bus lane and bus gate locations

-To see the location and operating times of bus lanes and bus gates in Swindon, please view the following document:
+The document below provides information on the location and operating times of bus lanes and bus gates in Swindon:

-For more information about the enforcement of bus lanes and bus gates, please contact email@example.com.
+For more information about the enforcement of bus lanes and bus gates, contact email@example.com.